BURY ST EDMUNDS

 After a 20 minute drive, you will discover Long Melford.
 A treasure trove for visitors, from independent and antique shops, to a monthly farmers market, to beautiful countryside; grassland, meadows, lakes, woodland and river.
 It is no surprise that Long Melford was chosen for the filming of ‘Lovejoy’ in the 1980’s and 90’s.

-A visit to Long Melford is a must when visiting us, the Country Park is an ideal place to stretch your legs before joining us back at The Northgate for a mouth-watering Sunday lunch.
+A visit to Long Melford is a must when visiting us, the Country Park is an ideal place to stretch your legs.
 The park sits on 8.13 hectares of land, perfect for exploring on foot or by bicycle, for picnics, dog walks and spotting local wildlife.

 Take a look at the link below for amazing walking routes and be sure to stop for a coffee at our sister inn, The Black Lion.